AABBCCDKG/AABBCCDKG.github.io/_posts/2025-06-14-Stack-and-Queue.md

             if char in hashmap:
                 stack.append(hashmap[char])
             else:
-                if not stack or char != stack.pop(): return False
+                if not stack or char != stack.pop(): # stack should not be empty in advance return False
-        return not stack
+        return not stack # stack should be empty exactly when iterate all char in s
 ```